sithor/srd/README.md

 Currently, it has been tested on linux (posit cloud) and it works, despite some Fortran warnings.

-It has been tested on Apple silicon and the Fortran code throws an error.
+It has been tested on Apple silicon and the FORTRAN code throws an error.

 To install, please use the following code: